Stacked-Deck/stacked-deck.github.io/_posts/2025-06-06-The-Quest-For-A-Data-Request.markdown

 ![Alt Text](/assets/imgs/data_request_2.png "Add This Title")

-Nope...
-They didn't even reply
+It stands for 'General Data Protection Regulation'...
+And compy?
+Nope! they didn't even reply

 &nbsp;